Study in Canada

 You will find 18 of Canada’s universities in the 2019 QS World University ranking top 500, the highest ranked being the University of Toronto, placed 28th.
 Three of these institutions are ranked within the top 50, including McGill University and the University of British Columbia.
 This shows that Canada would be providing you with a brilliant education as well as a cultural experience.
 You can also check Canadian free online courses to start something with.

 There are more than 350,000 international students choosing to study in Canada each year, adding to the diversity of the higher education institutions.
+You can receive training in any area: for example, Liaison College provides excellent culinary training for many students.
 You will be able to study degrees at the traditional three levels.
 These are bachelor’s, master’s and doctorate.
 The duration of your course will depend on your institution of choice.

 Canada is a huge and diverse country, home to over 37 million people.
 Due to its size, Canada is the second largest country in the world.
 Sharing its southern border with the USA and its north-western border with Alaska, the country has a widely ranging climate with four distinct seasons.
 The majority of Canada is dominated by forests, with urbanised cities.
 The country boasts many tourist attractions, including Niagara Falls, Banff National Park and the Canadian Rockies.
 There is plenty to do for anyone wishing to make the most of their downtime!